norbusan/piwigopress/readme.txt

 9. Expected result on your page or post of your Wordpress blog.

 == Changelog ==

+= 2.27dev =
+* widget configuration now allows adding html code just before and after the included photos, but before the divs.
+This requires the 'unfiltered_html' permission for the user editing the widget.

 = 2.26 =
 * new parameter for widget and shortcode: opntype: '_blank' (open in new window/tab) or '_self' (open in same) (Issue 10)